Architects: SAOTA – Stefan Antoni Olmesdahl Truen Architects

 Interior Design: OKHA Interiors - Adam Court

-Photographs: Adam Letch, SAOTA
+Photographs: Adam Letch, Courtesy of SAOTA

+From the architect.
 The site is positioned in the heart of Bantry Bay in Cape Town, on the slopes of Lion’s Head overlooking the bay.
 The brief was to create a home with all the spectacle of an Atlantic Seaboard showpiece but also to respond to the practical needs of family life and to create a feeling of sanctuary.

 Built over four floors, the living areas are open-plan yet have distinct identities.
 A minimalist weathered redwood and grey-shale street façade opens on to a sculptural arrival courtyard which in turn leads to an entrance gallery.
 Dramatic volume, far-reaching views, sculpture and raw textures – rock, timber, concrete – are the cornerstones of this house, designed to form a canvas for the setting and develop a patina over time.